profsmith89/ctps/_sources/glossary.md

 **API:** an application programming interface is the definitions (i.e., variables, constants, classes, and functions) in a module, package, or library that they make available for programmers to use.

+**array:** a sequence of items of the same type, which are stored compactly in the computer's memory, i.e., sequentially one after the other.
+A string is a 1-dimensional array of characters, and an image is a 2-dimensional array of pixels.

 **attributes:** Python objects can be complex things with many different pieces to them.
 These object pieces are what computer scientists call attributes.

 **background:** when you launch a program through the shell, it can be run in *foreground* or *background*.
 When run in the foreground, the program must terminate before the shell prompt reappears.
 When run in background, the shell prompt reappears as soon as the program launches.
 The program's output and shell's output will then be interleaved as each executes concurrently.
 Having the capacity to run a program in background allows us to launch a server in background and then use the shell to run the client.